 Like many natural remedies, maca root in its original form is an edible vegetable.
-A member of the crucifer family of plants, it’s not surprising that this plant has an appearance rather like a sandy turnip.
+A member of the crucifer family of plants, it looks like a sandy turnip.
 Its categorization as cruciferous also means it’s related (distantly) to broccoli, kale, and radishes, among other well-known veggies.
-Maca roots can vary widely in size and shape, and multiple varieties grow on the Andean highlands.
-Scientists have isolated thirteen different types of maca, but native farmers typically identify just four by their color: cream-yellow (the most common), half-purple, purple, and black.
-These nuances have led to some discussion within the scientific community about the botanical uniqueness of each, and the healing properties they may confer.
+Scientists have isolated thirteen different types of maca.
+But native farmers typically identify just four by their color: cream-yellow (the most common), half-purple, purple, and black.
+These nuances have led to some discussion within the scientific community about the botanical uniqueness and healing properties of each.

 If It’s a Vegetable, Why Don’t We Eat It?

 Despite the edibility of maca roots, unlike many other supplements, these tuberous vegetables aren’t generally available in the U.S. in their original food form.
 (Which, in a sense, is a shame, since the root of the maca plant is packed with nutrients, like calcium, zinc, iron, and B vitamins.)
-So while you might pick up fresh ginger or turmeric spice at the grocery store to toss in your dinner stir-fry for an anti-inflammatory boost, you’re not likely to find maca root in your local produce aisle, unless you’re shopping in the heights of the Peruvian Andes.
+So while you might pick up fresh ginger or turmeric at the grocery store, you’re not likely to find maca root in your local produce aisle.
+(Unless you shop in the heights of the Peruvian Andes).

 Maca Root Powder Uses

 Throughout the 3,000 years or so that maca has been employed as a supplement in traditional South American cultures—and more recently, in Western medicine—people have experimented with it as a treatment for dozens of conditions.
-By far at the top of the list of uses is improving sexual function, both as an aphrodisiac and libido booster (who knew a turnip could turn people on?).
+Sexual function, both as an aphrodisiac, and libido booster, tops that list.
 The ancient Incas believed maca root could not only stimulate sexual health, but also improve fertility and help ease symptoms of menopause.
-Hey, if we were living in the Andes without a modern pharmacy, we’d try it, too!

-In modern times, people continue to seek out maca root powder for the same sexual health issues as the ancient Peruvians.
-These days, however, the supplement has also been associated with treating a host of other conditions, such as anemia, chronic fatigue syndrome, low testosterone, depression and anxiety, menstrual problems, PMS, and memory impairment.
+In modern times, people continue to seek out maca root powder for the same sexual health issues.
+These days, however, the supplement has also been associated with treating a host of other conditions, including: anemia, chronic fatigue syndrome, low testosterone, depression and anxiety, menstrual problems, PMS, and memory impairment.

 Evidence-Based Maca Root Benefits